 A review of data published in the American Journal of Clinical Nutrition concluded: "No evidence currently exists to validate the purported health benefits of blood type diets."

-Despite this, supporters of blood type diets attempt to help people achieve overall good health and a lower disease risk through eating for their specific blood type.
+Despite the lack of scientific evidence, supporters of blood type diets claim to help people achieve overall good health and a lower disease risk through eating for their specific blood type.

-More research is needed, but here, we will learn more about the importance of the body's blood type, and the purported benefits of eating for an A, B, AB, or O blood type.
+More research is definitely needed, but here, we will learn more about the importance of the body's blood type, and the purported benefits of eating for an A, B, AB, or O blood type.

 - Individuals with type A blood may be better suited to natural, vegetarian diets.

 - People with type A blood have been shown to have lower levels of stomach-acid than other blood types, so a meat-based diet may not be digested as easily as a vegetarian based one.

-- Research has shown that certain blood types are at risk of developing specific diseases or conditions.
+- Research has suggested that certain blood types may be at risk of developing specific diseases or conditions.

 - People with type A blood also have a higher natural propensity for developing other diseases, such as cancer and diabetes.

 Blood has an array of cells that are needed for proper body function.
 These include plasma, red and white blood cells, and platelets.

-Antigens are also present in blood and are responsible for triggering a response by the immune system to attacks from foreign substances, such as bacteria and viruses.
+Antigens are also present in blood and are responsible for triggering a response by the immune system to counter attacks from foreign substances, such as bacteria and viruses.